eslint/eslint/docs/rules/newline-per-chained-call.md

+# newline-per-chained-call

-# require a newline after each call in a method chain (newline-per-chained-call)
+Requires a newline after each call in a method chain.

 Chained method calls on a single line without line breaks are harder to read, so some developers place a newline character after each method call in the chain to make it more readable and easy to maintain.